 Leads for connection to a remote control panel are terminated in a 10-pin sealed connector and are stowed inside the AC terminal enclosure when the genset leaves the factory.
-Details of the connector and its mate are provided on the Outline Drawing (Figure 18).
-See the schematic (Figure 20) for pin connections.
+See the Outline Drawing (Page A-1) for details of the connector and its mate.
+Refer to Figure 11 for pin connections.
+For further reference also see the Wiring Schematic (Page A-2).